• Skip to secondary menu

 Building a cabinet Above the Fridge - kitchen renovation

-I realize that most people won’t have the same type of problems to work within their kitchen as most kitchens do not have two walls on either side of the fridge!
+I realize that most people won’t have the same problem to work with in their kitchen as most kitchens do not have two walls on either side of the fridge!
 I’m not really sure why there are two walls instead of a refrigerator cabinet but this is what I had to work with.
 I wanted the side wall facing the kitchen to seem less like a wall and more of a divider or refrigerator cabinet so I added the MDF while I was adding it to all the other surfaces in the kitchen!
-Lol!

 Building a cabinet Above the Fridge - kitchen renovation